hammerlab/spark-bam/README.md

 - buffer sizes are irrelevant
 - OOMs are neither expected nor depended on for correctness
-- file-positions are evaluated basically hermetically
+- file-positions are evaluated hermetically

 This allows for greater confidence in the correctness of computed splits and downstream analyses.

 #### Case study: counting on OOMs

-An unsettling behavior discovered while evaluating [hadoop-bam][]'s correctness was the existence of positions in BAMs that [`BAMSplitGuesser`][] would correctly deem as invalid *iff the JVM heap size was below a certain threshold*.
+While evaluating [hadoop-bam][]'s correctness, BAM positions were discovered that [`BAMSplitGuesser`][] would correctly deem as invalid *iff the JVM heap size was **below** a certain threshold*; larger heaps would avoid an OOM and mark an invalid position as valid.

-While evaluating such a position:
+An overview of this failure mode:

 - [the initial check of the validity of a potential record starting at that position](https://github.com/HadoopGenomics/Hadoop-BAM/blob/7.8.0/src/main/java/org/seqdoop/hadoop_bam/BAMSplitGuesser.java#L168) would pass
 - a check of that and subsequent records, primarily focused on validity of cigar operators and proceeding until at least 3 distinct BGZF block positions had been visited, [would commence](https://github.com/HadoopGenomics/Hadoop-BAM/blob/7.8.0/src/main/java/org/seqdoop/hadoop_bam/BAMSplitGuesser.java#L183)
 - the first record, already validated to some degree, would pass the cigar-operator-validity check, and [the `decodedAny` flag would be set to `true`](https://github.com/HadoopGenomics/Hadoop-BAM/blob/7.8.0/src/main/java/org/seqdoop/hadoop_bam/BAMSplitGuesser.java#L190)
 - [HTSJDK's `BAMRecordCodec is asked to decode](https://github.com/HadoopGenomics/Hadoop-BAM/blob/7.8.0/src/main/java/org/seqdoop/hadoop_bam/BAMSplitGuesser.java#L185) the next "record" (in actuality just gibberish data from somewhere in the middle of a true record)
 - records always begin with a 4-byte integer indicating how many bytes long they are
-- in these cases, we get a large integer, say ≈1e9, implying the next record is ≈1GB long
+- in these cases, we get a large integer, say ≈1e9, implying the next "record" is ≈1GB long
 - [`BAMRecordCodec` attempts to allocate a byte-array of that size](https://github.com/samtools/htsjdk/blob/2.9.1/src/main/java/htsjdk/samtools/BAMRecordCodec.java#L198) and read the "record" into it
 	- if the allocation succeeds:
 		- a `RuntimeEOFException` is thrown while attempting to read ≈1GB of data from a buffer that is [only ≈256KB in size](https://github.com/HadoopGenomics/Hadoop-BAM/blob/7.8.0/src/main/java/org/seqdoop/hadoop_bam/BAMSplitGuesser.java#L126-L144)